Exploiting Convexity of Neural Networks in Dynamic Operating Envelope Optimization for Distributed Energy Resources: Input Convex Neural Network for DOE Optimization Problem

+Directly plug the ICNN model\footnote{The training of ICNN and the DOE optimization are separate processes.
+Once training is completed, the parameters of ICNNs (i.e., weights and biases) are fixed and used to parametrize the DOE optimization problem.
+With a training dataset that adequately covers the operating conditions, there is no need to retrain ICNN for DOE optimization across different time intervals.} (\ref{ICNN with regularization}) into the DOE optimization problem (\ref{reformulated DOE optimization}) yields:

-Off-the-shelf solvers will interpret the optimization model (\ref{MIP DOE}) as a mixed-integer linear programming problem (MILP) and solve it with well-developed algorithms such as branch-and-bound.
+Off-the-shelf solvers will interpret the optimization model (\ref{MIP DOE}) as an MILP and solve it with well-developed algorithms such as branch-and-bound.
 Compared to the original form of problem (\ref{reformulated DOE optimization}), which involves non-convex power flow constraints, an MILP problem is usually easier to solve.
-However, due to the integer variables, the solving could still be time-consuming.
-To further speed up the solving of problem (\ref{reformulated DOE optimization}), we leverage the exact inference feature of ICNN to relax the problem into a linear form and prove that the relaxation is tight.
-To this end, we pose non-negativity constraints on the weights of all $z^o_k$:
+However, due to the integer variables, the solving could still be time-intensive, especially for large-scale systems.
+To further speed up the solving of problem (\ref{reformulated DOE optimization}), we leverage the exact inference feature of ICNN to relax the problem into a linear form.
+Note that the violation-regularization layers have the same structure as the hidden layers of ICNNs.
+The ICNN models with violation-regularization layers can be viewed as ICNNs with $K+1$ layer, where the non-negativity constraint on the weights of all $z^o_k$ holds: